About

 Dear Reader

-For almost three decades, I have had the privilege of serving as the South African coordinator and trauma counsellor for The World’s Children’s Prize Foundation – an international human rights organisation devoted to the voices and rights of children.
-During this time, I have listened to, and held space, for hundreds of stories – especially those of resilient yet vulnerable women and children.
-These stories, in many ways, became both my calling and my curriculum.
+For nearly four decades, I have had the privilege of serving with the World’s Children’s Prize Foundation – an international human rights organisation dedicated to elevating the voices and rights of children around the globe.
+Throughout this time, I have borne witness to hundreds of stories, particularly those of women and children living on the fragile edges of poverty, war, and domestic struggle.

-As a lifelong student of storytelling, the narrative arts and African oral traditions, I followed a yearning to understand how healing and story are interwoven not only in spirit, but in science.
-In 2015, I registered for a PhD at the University of Cape Town, where I explored the union between narrative arts therapy and Indigenous healing practices.
-This journey led to a transdisciplinary doctorate awarded in 2020 – one that now lives at the crossroads of science and the arts, psychology and literature, anthropology and history.
+As a lifelong student of the narrative arts and African oral traditions, I followed a quiet but insistent longing: to understand how healing and story are not only kindred in spirit, but also in science.
+In 2015, I began a doctoral journey at the University of Cape Town to explore the convergence of narrative arts therapy and Indigenous healing practices.
+The result, a transdisciplinary PhD awarded in 2020, became a weaving of multiple lineages – scientific, artistic, psychological, literary, and ancestral.

-The research I conducted within the Faculty of Science helped lay the foundation for a therapeutic narrative arts programme developed in collaboration with Indigenous communities in Southern Africa and the Dulwich Centre in Australia – a global pioneer in narrative therapy.
+This research became the foundation for a narrative arts healing programme developed in partnership with Indigenous communities in Southern Africa and the Dulwich Centre in Australia, a global leader in narrative therapy.

-Today, I continue this path through my post-doctoral work, delving into the neuroscience of storytelling and our brain’s extraordinary, evolutionary capacity to make meaning through visual and verbal narrative.
+Today, I continue to walk this path through my practice and postdoctoral research – exploring the neuroscience of storytelling and the brain’s remarkable, evolutionary instinct to create meaning through pattern, image, rhythm, and word.

 Warmly